Lifebelt saved by Edwin McLellan

 [Total dimensions] 51-1/2" (length) x 13-3/4" (width) x 2-1/4" (depth).

-Photo left - Titanic legacy instagram
+Photo below - Titanic legacy instagram

 Maak jouw eigen website met JouwWeb